 Dr. Riley is a member and active participant in many national and international societies, including the Cervical Spine Research Society, the Scoliosis Research Society, the North American Spine Society, the American Orthopaedic Association, and the American Academy of Orthopaedic Surgeons.
 He is a recognized expert in spine surgery and is invited to speak on spine topics worldwide.

-Suzanne M. Jan de Beur, M.D., is Associate Professor of Medicine at the Johns Hopkins University School of Medicine and Deputy Director of the Johns Hopkins Institute for Clinical and Translational Research.
+Suzanne M. Jan de Beur, M.D., is Principal Investigator in the Suzanne Jan de Beur Lab and Associate Professor of Medicine at the Johns Hopkins University School of Medicine.
+She is also Director of the Johns Hopkins Bayview Clinical Research Unit in the Johns Hopkins Institute for Clinical and Translational Research.

 Dr. Jan de Beur received her undergraduate degree from Cornell University and her M.D. from Weill Medical College of Cornell University in New York City.
 She trained in internal medicine on the Osler Medical Service at the Johns Hopkins Hospital and completed subspecialty training in endocrinology and metabolism at Johns Hopkins University School of Medicine.

 Dr. Jan de Beur is an internationally recognized expert and leader in osteoporosis and metabolic bone disease.
-She brings this clinical perspective to her translational research.
-Dr. Jan de Beur is a member of the Council of the American Society of Bone and Mineral Research.
 She is also the associate editor for the Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism and JBMR Plus.
 She has authored numerous articles and book chapters, and her work has been published in leading journals, including The New England Journal of Medicine, the Journal of the American Medical Association, the Journal of Clinical Investigation, and The Lancet.